Seton Hall University Scholarships (2025–2026) | Automatic, Competitive & Hidden Aid

 💰 Cost of Attendance at Seton Hall University

-Average Net Price: $28,921 (U.S. Dept. of Education, College Scorecard, latest year available).
-This is what families actually paid after grants and scholarships—loans not included.
+Average Net Price: $28,921 (College Scorecard, latest year available).
+This represents what families actually paid after scholarships and grants were applied—no loans included.

 State Aid (NJ Residents): While Seton Hall doesn’t participate in regional reciprocity programs like WUE or NEBHE, New Jersey families may qualify for the Tuition Aid Grant (TAG) or the Educational Opportunity Fund (EOF).

-Example: A New Jersey student with financial need who receives a $7,000 TAG award could see their net cost drop from around $77,640 to about $70,640 before any Seton Hall scholarships are applied.
+Example: A New Jersey student receiving a $7,000 TAG award could see their net cost drop from roughly $74,000 to about $67,000 before any Seton Hall merit scholarships are applied.

 Who qualifies for NJ TAG?

-New Jersey residents who attend an approved NJ college and meet financial need requirements.
-FAFSA and the state’s NJFAMS system must be completed on time.
+New Jersey residents who attend an approved NJ college and demonstrate financial need.
+FAFSA and the state’s NJFAMS portal must both be completed on time.

 How much can it cover?

-TAG awards vary widely by income and institution, but at private colleges like Seton Hall they often range from $2,000 to $7,000 per year.
+TAG awards vary by income and institution but typically range from $2,000 to $7,000 per year at private colleges like Seton Hall.

 Do I have to apply separately?

-No extra paper application—just file the FAFSA by September 15 and complete any NJFAMS follow-up by October 1 to stay eligible.
+No extra paper application—just file the FAFSA by September 15 and complete any NJFAMS follow-up by October 1 to remain eligible.

 ✅ Automatic Merit Scholarships (Admission-Based)